michaelbeaumont/awesome-leaved/README.md

     awful.key({ modkey, "Shift" }, "v", leaved.splitV), --split next vertical
     awful.key({ modkey, "Shift" }, "o", leaved.splitOpp), --split in opposing direction

-To switch between no tabs, tabs and stack use `reorder`:
+To switch between no tabs, tabs and stack use `shiftStyle`:

-    awful.key({ modkey, "Shift" }, "t", leaved.reorder),
+    awful.key({ modkey, "Shift" }, "t", leaved.shiftStyle),

 To scale windows there are two options, use vertical and horizontal scaling and include the percentage points to scale as an argument: